Skip to main content

 This blog post represents the Volume 2 in our series on Body Worn Cameras.

 Let’s go through a thought experiment: we are a police officer about to enter into the pursuit of a suspect.
 Fortunately, in some cases we may not need to manually turn on our body worn cameras.
+In high-intensity moments like this, body worn camera footage may be triggered automatically, but that doesn’t guarantee usable video quality.
 That is because it has been programmed to do so upon sensing movement and other triggers.
 We begin running after the suspect.
-When we are close enough to the suspect we draw our service weapon and begin the process of arresting them.
+When we are close enough to the suspect, we draw our service weapon and begin the process of arresting them.

 Okay, how would this video look when viewed in court?
-First of all the video will be very shaky and due to the rolling shutter effect possibly distorted.
-“Rolling shutter is a method of image capture in which each frame of a video (in a video camera) is captured not by taking a snapshot of the entire scene at single instant in time but rather by scanning across the scene rapidly, either vertically or horizontally.
-In other words, not all parts of the image of the scene are recorded at exactly the same instant”
+First of all, the video will be very shaky and, due to the rolling shutter effect, possibly distorted.
+This is a common challenge with many body worn cameras, where movement causes severe recording issues.
+“Rolling shutter is a method of image capture in which each frame of a video (in a video camera) is captured not by taking a snapshot of the entire scene at a single instant in time but rather by scanning across the scene rapidly, either vertically or horizontally.
+In other words, not all parts of the image of the scene are recorded at exactly the same instant.”

 Barrel Distortion

-Add to that the distortion (barrel distortion) from the wide angle lens and we end up with something most likely insufficient.
+Add to that the distortion (barrel distortion) from the wide-angle lenses used in body worn cameras and we end up with something most likely insufficient.
+This type of lens distortion creates warping that complicates forensic video analysis.
 In order for us to be able to use this footage, we need to analyze and enhance it.
 “In barrel distortion, image magnification decreases with distance from the optical axis.
 The apparent effect is that of an image which has been mapped around a sphere (or barrel).
 Fisheye lenses, which take hemispherical views, utilize this type of distortion as a way to map an infinitely wide object plane into a finite image area.
 In a zoom lens, barrel distortion appears in the middle of the lens’ focal length range and is worst at the wide-angle end of the range.”

 Facial Distortion